-So you’ve decided to sell your house and you’re thinking….“Should I save the high commission costs and sell it myself?”
-After all, houses are still selling fast today in 2022 in the RI area.
-If you answered “yes” to that question, then your property is now considered an FSBO!
+So you’ve decided to sell your house, and you’re thinking….“Should I save the high commission costs and sell it myself?”
+After all, houses are still selling fast in the RI area in 2026.
+If you answered “yes” to that question, then your property is now considered an FSBO vs. a real estate agent.

-FSBO is a real estate term that stands for “For Sale by Owner” and denotes the process of selling real estate without real estate broker representation.
-By not using a real estate agent, the FSBO seller hopes to save more money by assuming the responsibilities of selling their home and saving on the cost of commission.
+FSBO is a real estate term that stands for “For Sale by Owner” and refers to selling real estate without a real estate broker’s representation.
+By not using a real estate agent, the FSBO seller hopes to save more money by assuming the responsibilities of selling their home and avoiding the cost of a commission.

 There are always advantages and disadvantages to every decision you make in life.
 Selling your real estate can be considered a major decision in your life.
 Deciding to be your own boss means you are solely responsible for ALL aspects of your undertaking.